chadtripod/documentation/Armory-Spinnaker-Quickstart-3.md

 ![No CREATE Permission](/Deploy-to-EC2.png)

-### Note - Don't mind the red dot on the Bake Stage.
+### Note - Don't mind the red dot in the Bake Stage.
 It's informational suggesting a CI Trigger should be configured for a Bake Stage to ensure you are deploying the latest code and artifacts

 ![No CREATE Permission](/AutoScale-Group.png)